ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 First of a word about [HTTP-01](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.8.3){:target="_blank"} challenge defined in the [ACME](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html){:target="_blank"} protocol.
 In general these challenges are designed to check if the requesting instance is valid for creating a certificate for the requested domain.
 The HTTP-01 challenge assumes that the webroot of the webserver where a domain points to is under your control.
 You have to put a challenge into your webroot folder `<path/to/webroot>/.well-known/acme-challenges/...` to prove you are trustworthy to get a certificate for your domain.
+Let's Encrypt checks this challenge using the domain, the standard path `.well-known/acme-challenges/` and the generated challenge to validate your request.

 But there were some steps to go to automate the whole issueing process for a shared plattform running in a big cluster with lots of loadbalancing in the background.
 Our scenario is a bit different from the standard case.
 But sometimes pictures say more than words: